-In a strange judgment call, I selected the color Bone for my sweats and sweatshirts—all the collections come in essential colors, and then MATE often puts out limited colors as well (currently drooling over Oyster and Kelp).
+In a strange judgment call, I selected the color Bone for my sweats and sweatshirts—all the collections come in essential colors, and then MATE often puts out limited colors as well.
 Don’t get me wrong; Bone is absolutely beautiful; it’s just absolutely a shade of white.
 Spoiler: I’m happy with my choice; it’s just as warm and buttery as it looks online.

 Rewind to me eagerly awaiting my sweats though—also me dreaming of all the future cozy days ahead.
 Of course, the dreaming didn’t last long since the brand is quite literally a few miles away from my apartment.
 My MATE the Label package arrived within a couple of days, all while Southern California temps remained in the triple digits.